+Planning Monitoring

-Planning Monitoring Review Reporting Performance assessment
+Review Reporting Performance assessment

-Advice the Mayor on priorities and objectives of the Integrated Development Plan.
-Participate in the formulation of the annual review programme of the IDP, including the review of key performance indicators and performance targets.
-Reports to the Mayor on the recommendations for the improvement of the performance management system.
+Advice the Mayor on priorities a objectives the Integrated Development Plan. review programme of the IDP, Reports to the Mayor on the recommendations for the improvement of the performance management system.
 Council adopts the over-sight report.
-Advices the Mayor on the implementation of the recommendations of the internal auditor. --- --- -- ---
+Advices the Mayor on the implementation of the recommendations of the internal auditor.